 - Oreo cookies for garnish

 - ½ tsp vanilla extract

 - 2 Tbsp hot water

-- First, make your whipped cream by combining the heavy whipping cream, powdered sugar, and vanilla and using your whisk attachment in stand mixture with a bowl that's been in the freezer for 10 minutes, whisk on medium-high for several minutes until the peaks stand upright.
+- First, make your whipped cream by combining the heavy whipping cream, powdered sugar, and vanilla extract and using your whisk attachment in a stand mixture with a bowl that's been in the freezer for 10 minutes, whisk on medium-high for several minutes until peaks stand upright.
 Add it to a pastry bag outfitted with a fancy tip if you'd like.

 - Next, make your homemade cream filling by adding all the cream filling ingredients together in your mixer and mix with the paddle attachment until incorporated.
 Then garnish your glasses with the cream filling mix and pieces of broken Oreos.
 Put aside any leftover cream filling to add to the milkshake.

 - Then mix together the milk, vanilla ice cream, Oreo cookie bits, and remaining cream filling in your blender.

 - Add some chocolate syrup to each glass, then fill the glasses with your milkshake.

 - Top with whipped cream, add one straw and two cookies.